 Favorite movie or television show: Jaws

 What are the top two items on your bucket list?

-What made Maureen such an invaluable addition to the class of 2018?
+What made Jacob such an invaluable member of the Class of 2019?